 Late last year, the boom was struggling in places to hold on to plastic that it gathered.

 "It has been four weeks since we deployed System 001 in the Great Pacific Garbage Patch (GPGP).
 In this time, we have observed that plastic is exiting the system once it is collected, so we are currently working on causes and solutions to remedy this," Slat wrote on the group's website in late November.
 "Because this is our beta system, and this is the first deployment of any ocean cleanup system, we have been preparing ourselves for surprises."

 "Although we are not harvesting plastic yet, based on the current results, we are positive we are close to making it work," Slat said at the time.

 One reason the system didn't work as hoped has to do with speed.
-In order to catch the plastic, the system typically has to move faster — or in some cases, slower — than the plastic it's hoping to catch, Slat points out.
-The fix ensures that the the system will not travel at the same speed as the plastic.
+To catch the plastic, the system typically has to move faster — or in some cases, slower — than the plastic it's hoping to catch, Slat said.
+The fix put in place — one inspired by sailing — ensured that the the system will not travel at the same speed as the plastic.

 Editor's note: This article has been updated since it was originally published in December 2018.